-How Did Joe & Jill Biden Meet?
-Their Love Story Is Beyond Romantic
+OMG, The Story Of How Joe & Jill Biden Met Is Beyond Romantic

 Personal tragedies, professional wins, multiple political campaigns — Joe Biden and Jill Biden have been through it all together during their four-decades-long relationship.
 But how did Joe and Jill Biden meet?
 If you're a sucker for a good love story, this one's a doozy from the start.